-- Complete the FAFSA (Free Application for Federal Student Aid). - Demonstrate financial need as determined by federal or state guidelines. - Submit any additional documentation the college may request. - Be matriculated (formally accepted) into a financial aid eligible program (16 credits or more). - Be enrolled in a minimum of six (6) credits per semester to receive federal loan funds. - Maintain satisfactory academic progress. - Reapply for financial aid each academic year.
+- Complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov - Demonstrate financial need as determined by federal or state guidelines. - Submit any additional documentation the college may request. - Be matriculated (formally accepted) into a financial aid eligible program (16 credits or more). - Be enrolled in a minimum of six (6) credits per semester to receive federal loan funds. - Maintain satisfactory academic progress. - Reapply for financial aid each academic year.